Genez-io/deployapps-landing-page/content/posts/mastering_automation_a_step_by_step_guide_to_creating_a_ehatsspp_chatbot_with_chatgpt_4o.md

 ---

 Welcome, automation enthusiasts!
 My name is Cristi, and in this tutorial, I'll guide you through the process of creating an automated WhatsApp ChatBot and implementing a simple interaction with ChatGPT-4o.
-We’re also going to use {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} as the tool to manage and quickly deploy a customized API that can communicate with the WhatsApp API Cloud and OpenAI API without the need for the user to manage servers on their own.
+We’re also going to use {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} as the tool to manage and quickly deploy a customized API that can communicate with the WhatsApp API Cloud and OpenAI API without the need for the user to manage servers on their own.
 Before we dive into the tutorial, let’s discuss the type of WhatsApp bots and the potential ways you can use a bot for personal or business related tasks.

 ## What is a WhatsApp bot?